 - Death benefits including burial expenses and payment for dependents

 - Compensation for employees who are permanently disabled

 - Loss of function and scarring benefits

 Unfortunately, some employers and/or their insurer refuse workers’ compensation claims or discourage the injured from seeking a claim.
-If this is the case, you need to speak with our personal injury lawyer in Boston.
+If this is the case, you need to speak with our workers comp lawyer in Boston.
 We can stand up for your right to file a claim.